Help grow the archive! drop a knowledge bomb here.

 Garnbret started being recognized from a young age winning competitions around the world.
 With her, it’s not one event or achievement that got her famous.
 It’s an overall performance, with endless medals in all climbing disciplines, as well as the Gold in Tokyo 2020.
 Janja was also the first one to win both the bouldering and lead overall championship in one year.

 Her list of gold medals and her incredible performance in the Olympics are her biggest achievements.
 As of today, she has amassed 40 World Cup gold medals, more than anyone in history.
 But she is also very impressive on real rock.
-She’s onsighted 8c, sending 9a, and V14 boulder.
-She is arguably one of the best female comp climbers of our time.
+She’s onsighted 8c, climbed 9a, and V14 boulder.

 Action Directe - the first 9a climbing